-Cement and concrete production accounts for 8% of annual global CO2 emissions?
+Cement and concrete production accounts for 8% of annual global CO2 emissions.
 Traditionally, cement producers have used supplementary cementitious materials (SCM) to reduce their emissions by offsetting cement, the most carbon-intensive ingredient in concrete.
 Current SCMs are derived from industrial byproducts like fly ash from coal plants or blast furnace slag from steelmaking.
 But, as these other industries decarbonize, the supply of high-grade domestic SCMs is declining.

 To address this need for new, local, and readily-available SCMs, a trans-national consortium was created between Carbon Upcycling Technologies, a Canadian carbon utilization company and the National Renewable Energy Laboratory (NREL), which is funded by the US Department of Energy.
 NREL’s portion of the project was funded by the Office of Fossil Energy and Carbon Management (FECM).